Gigaspaces/xap-docs/site/content/xap/12.0/dev-java/query-explainplan.markdown

  - Indices that the space considered using and the selected index at each stage of the query.
  - Each cluster node may produce a different result.
- - Information breakdown is by Pojo  type.
+ - Information breakdown by Pojo  type.

 ##  Scanning Information

  - Number of entries the space scanned in order to find the matching entries and how many entries were matched.
  - Each cluster node may produce a different result.
- - Information breakdown is by Pojo  type.
+ - Information breakdown by Pojo  type.

 # Index Types